What NOT to do About a Flooded Basement

 We know you don’t want to think about or deal with the hassle of water damage from a flooded basement.
 Unfortunately, there is a chance that your basement could flood during the rainy season.
 A flooded basement is undoubtedly aggravating and inconvenient.

 If you have to do flooded basement cleanup, we want to make sure that you are cleaning up the mess in a safe manner.
+Don’t make these common flooded basement cleanup mistakes!
 Here are four steps and several tips to help you keep your family safe and get back to normal.
 Continue reading “Safety Tips for Flooded Basement Cleanup”

 When dealing with a flooded basement the Hays + Sons team is here for you.
 There are 4 steps you can take to keep your family safe and minimize personal property loss.
 We have developed these 4 steps over the last 30 years helping families like yours get their lives back to normal as quickly as possible.
 No one can make the flood unhappen, but we can help you retain as much normalcy as possible.
 Continue reading “Flooded Basement?
 4 steps to keeping your family safe”